cisagov/Malcolm/README.md

 Use the scripts in the `scripts/` directory to start and stop Malcolm, view debug logs of a currently running instance, wipe the database and restore Malcolm to a fresh state, etc.

-### User interface
+### <a name="UserInterfaceURLs"></a>User interface

-A few minutes after starting Malcolm (probably 5-10 minutes for Logstash to be completely up, depending on the system), the following services will be accessible:
+A few minutes after starting Malcolm (probably 5 to 10 minutes for Logstash to be completely up, depending on the system), the following services will be accessible:

 * Moloch: [https://localhost](https://localhost)
 * Kibana: [https://localhost:5601](https://localhost:5601)